 Don't be nervous about tackling bigger projects.
 Take a look and these easy knitting patterns - you'll discover just how many great patterns there are for you to try.
-Whether you're a beginner or just want to make a quick and easy project, you'll surely find something that will catch your eye.
-These are also great handmade gift ideas, so save this collection for the holiday season.
+Whether you're a beginner or just want to make a project fast, you'll surely find something that will catch your eye.
+These are also great knit handmade gift ideas, so save this collection for the holiday season.

 Table of Contents

 - Easy Dishcloth Knitting Patterns